“The world is full of magic things, patiently waiting for our senses to grow sharper.” W.B. Yeats

-My grief for Abby these days is kind of like cooking grains.
+My grief for Abby these days can be compared to cooking grains.
 Some days it quietly simmers and some days it needs stirring.
 Regardless, it is still quite present within this vessel and tonight I am impatient with it.
 I wonder how long this will be?
-Damn it’s been going on for a long time!!
+It’s been going on for a long time.
 I feel lonely for her voice so many days.
-Still wanting to pick up the phone and call or shoot an email, anxiously waiting to not only share my inner world but to hear hers.
-Now all I hear is silence and the most annoying ringing in my ear.
+Still wanting to pick up the phone and call or shoot an email, anxiously waiting to not only share my inner world but to hear about hers.
+Now all I hear is silence and the most annoying ringing in my right ear.

 It’s January, it’s dark, it’s cold and the inner landscape is ripe for this kind of stirring, stirring, stirring.
 Deep breath, deep breath.
 “Be patient Rebecca, be patient.
 You are sharpening your senses.”

 Ingredients: 5 cups basic homemade meat broth or 1 cup canned beef broth diluted with 4 cups of water, 2 tablespoons butter, 2 tablespoons finely chopped onion, 2 cups Arborio rice, 1 ounce of dried porcini mushrooms or small amount of fresh (I used shitake), black pepper, 1/3 cup parmigiano-reggiano cheese, salt.

 - Bring broth to a simmer in a pan.